mvwicky/mvwicky.github.io/_posts/2018-08-31-More-Links.md

 <hr class="footsep">

-[^a]: "Thing" can literally be anything, but most often its some sort of cultural artifact.
+{% comment %} [^a]: "Thing" can literally be anything, but most often its some sort of cultural artifact. {% endcomment %}
 [^1]: At least, I'm pretty sure it was him, I wasn't able to actually find it and I'm not particularly interested in probing further.
 [^2]: I mean, they would say that, but in reality the ideology a lot of those people espouse is this bizarre hybrid of Blue Dog Democrat and Ayn Rand level libertarianism.
 It's a frustrating confluence of general naiveté and social blinders.